| PRESENTATION EQUIPMENT:

 arrows to indicate proper flow to the audience.

-Do not crowd too much information into the presentation;
+CONTENT: Do not crowd too much information into the presentation;

 concentrate on two or three main points.
 Highlight trends